project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 The place and route process can be broken up into many steps such as placement, allocation, routing and routing table generation.
-Though some advanced applications may find it useful to break these steps appart, our circuit simulator, like many other applications, does not.
-Rig provides a :py:func:`~rig.place_and_route.place_and_route_wrapper` function which saves us from the 'boilerplate' of doing each step seperately.
+Though some advanced applications may find it useful to break these steps apart, our circuit simulator, like many other applications, does not.
+Rig provides a :py:func:`~rig.place_and_route.place_and_route_wrapper` function which saves us from the 'boilerplate' of doing each step separately.
 This function takes the graph description we constructed above and performs the place and route process in its entirety.